 It’s no question that my favorite food in the entire world is my beloved grandmother’s manti.
-They are truly a labor of love to make, and the whole family usually gets involved assembly line style to make for efficient work.
-Our family recipe for manti is perhaps my favorite recipe on the blog, not only because it’s my favorite dish, but because it’s the recipe that has garnered the most positive feedback from fellow Armenians, both through blog comments and emails, letting me know how this recipe has connected readers back with their own memories of making and eating manti, and yet others who have tried the recipe and found it tasted exactly of their own youthful memories.
-I have also brought our manti into the kitchen at Union Square Cafe in New York City, which was my privilege.
+They are truly a labor of love to make.
+The whole family usually gets involved assembly line style to make for efficient work.
+Our family recipe for manti is perhaps my favorite recipe on the blog.
+Not only is it my favorite dish, but it’s the recipe that has garnered the most positive feedback from fellow Armenians.
+Both through blog comments and emails, readers have let me know how this recipe has reconnected them back with their own memories of making and eating manti.
+Yet others who have tried the recipe and found it tasted exactly of their own youthful memories.
+I have also brought our manti into the kitchen at Union Square Cafe in New York City.
+This was was an absolute privilege.

 But like I said, it’s very time consuming to make.
-I started brainstorming ideas of ways to bring the flavors of manti onto my plate with a bit less of the effort (and no, I’m not going to use wonton skins like some Armenians do instead of rolling out their own dough).
-I came up with a couple of ideas, one of which I will share today, and another I still plan on testing out in the near future.
+I started brainstorming ideas of ways to bring the flavors of manti onto my plate with a bit less of the effort.
+No, I’m not going to use wonton skins like some Armenians do instead of rolling out their own dough.
+I came up with a couple of ideas, one of which I will share today.

 Enter my new and original Manti Dumplings, a redundant title as manti in their original form are decidedly dumplings.
 Yet I’m taking the flavor profile and meshing it with a traditional Asian-style dumpling as its doughy vehicle for consumption.

-The filling is identical to that of my grandmother’s manti, but with the addition of chicken broth to loosen up the ground beef and make for a juicier result.
+The filling is nearly identical to that of my grandmother’s manti.
+It has an addition of chicken broth to loosen up the ground beef and make for a juicier result.
 Chicken broth plays an important role in our manti.
 Typically, manti is baked in the oven and then drowned in chicken broth before it finishes baking.
 It then absorbs some of the broth, yielding a crunchy/chewy/soft texture, while also yielding a bit of a brothy base for serving.
 This is also why I elected to pan-fry these dumplings with chicken broth instead of the water that is normally used when cooking Asian dumplings with this method.

 The dipping sauce is obviously the same sauce we use to top our manti, a mixture of yogurt and garlic.
 A final sprinkling of sumac atop the dipping sauce, and we have a true flavor replica of our original recipe.
 The only difference is the dumplings are larger, and the texture is a bit different, more chewy than our muse.